 - If your crema "drops" (goes away) after less than one minute, then the extraction was too fast or the coffee roast too light.

 - Extraction from a quality espresso machine should take between 15 and 30 seconds, though this may vary from one machine to another.

 - Remember to allow your machine to warm up before pulling a shot and clean the machine regularly to ensure it continues to work properly.
 A dirty machine will also contribute bitterness to your espresso.

 Factors That Affect Crema

 You may not be in complete control over your espresso's crema.
-Beyond perfecting the technique of pulling a shot, crema can be affected by the following factors.
+Beyond perfecting the technique of pulling a shot, crema can be affected by a few additional factors:

-- How freshly roasted are your beans?
-Freshly roasted beans form more crema on espresso.
+- Freshly roasted beans form more crema on espresso.
 This is because the coffee bean oils are still out-gassing from the roasting process.
 If your local coffee house roasts their own beans, you may notice they have a more pronounced crema than one that doesn't roast on-site.

-- How dark are your beans?
-In general, the darker the bean, the less crema you will have.
-This is due to the oils rubbing off while handling, packaging, and grinding.
+- In general, the darker the bean, the less crema it will create.
+This is due to the oils rubbing off when the beans are handled, packaged, and ground.
 Then again, a very light roast is not known to produce an ideal crema, either.
 You will notice many coffee companies offer an espresso roast, which should have the perfect amount of oils.

-- How were the beans processed?
-Naturally-processed beans will often produce the best crema because more of those oils are left intact.
+- Naturally processed beans will often produce the best crema because more of those oils are left intact.